Egypt Country Commercial Guide

 Investment Barriers

 Under the 1986 United States-Egypt Bilateral Investment Treaty (BIT), Egypt is committed to maintaining an open investment regime.
-The BIT requires Egypt to accord national and Most-Favored Nation (MFN) treatment (with certain exceptions) to U.S. investors, to allow investors to make financial transfers freely and promptly, and to adhere to international standards for expropriation and compensation.
-The BIT also provides outlines for binding international arbitration of certain disputes.
-Despite these assurances, in recent years U.S. pharmaceutical investors were repeatedly prevented from repatriating profits earned in Egypt.
+The BIT requires Egypt to accord national and Most-Favored Nation (MFN) treatment (with certain exceptions) to U.S. investors to allow investors to make financial transfers freely and promptly and to adhere to international standards for expropriation and compensation.
+The BIT provides outlines for binding international arbitration of certain disputes.
+Despite these assurances, in recent years U.S. investors, including American companies operating in Egypt, have been unable to repatriate profits earned in Egypt.

-Based on a review of Egypt’s investment policies, the OECD invited Egypt to join the OECD Declaration on International Investment and Multinational Enterprises.
+Based on a review of Egypt’s investment policies, the OECD (Organization for Economic Cooperation and Development) invited Egypt to join the OECD Declaration on International Investment and Multinational Enterprises.
 Egypt signed the Declaration in 2007, becoming the first Arab and first African country to join.
-During this process, Egypt agreed to review the restrictions on investors identified in the OECD’s 2007 Investment Policy Review of Egypt, such as certain limits in the tourism sector.
+During this process, Egypt agreed to review the restrictions on investors identified in the OECD’s 2007 Investment Policy Review of Egypt, including certain limits in the tourism sector, resulting in the following adjustments:

 Other Barriers